visgl/deck.gl/docs/developer-guide/custom-widgets/universal-widgets.md

 ### Handling Viewport Changes

 [`onViewportChange(viewport: Viewport)`](../../api-reference/core/widget.md#onviewportchange) - Widgets can listen to viewport updates via the `onViewportChange` method.
-You can target specific viewports or listen to all.
+A widget writer can target specific viewports by setting `viewId` or listen to all.
+Using props, an author could also choose to allow users to configure this targeting.

 Specific viewport: